Sluthsaber95/user-conversion-assignment/activities.md

 - Handling of Typography - adopted Calibri from UC website
 - Normalise CSS + additional normalisation CSS scripts
-- Using ES6 scripts (except template literals) - classes & arrow functions requires more lines of core JS runtime code.
+- Using ES6 (except template literals) - classes & arrow functions requires more lines of core JS runtime code.

 The aim was to keep it running as fast as possible - using ES5 JavaScript.